Does it bother you when somebody judges you?

 Educational advancement (especially in science and math), problem-solving, kindness, compassion, and empathy are just a few of the side benefits of allowing your children the freedom to play.

 Our Children’s Future Depends On It

 Raising kids with strong concepts of right and wrong is one of the biggest parenting goals.
 That’s how we raise kind, compassionate children into like-minded adults.
 I want my daughter to stand up and fight for the (deserving) underdog.
 I want her to know that, at the end of the day, what matters most is how you treat each and every person who crosses your path.

 Helping our kids reject judgement, and embrace tolerance, requires redefining what matters to us, in the present, and for the future.
-I’m not a feminist, but I refuse to believe that right or wrong is based on decisions from historical, male-dominated societal leaders.
 It’s about finding a balance between awareness and conformity, that suits your family’s individuals needs and lifestyle.

 The 2-Minute Action Plan for Fine Parents

 For our quick contemplation questions today, let’s assume your kids walked up to you right now and asked you a difficult question (go ahead, pick one that clashes with your long-held belief system – unwed mothers, same sex marriage, atheism, unschooling – or anything else that rankles you)